HBClab/NiBetaSeries/docs/betaseries.rst

 represents the number of events instead of time (as the fourth dimension is represented in resting state).
 Analogous to resting state data, we can perform correlations between the voxels to discern which voxels (or which aggregation of voxels) covary with other voxels.

 There is one final concept to cover in order to understand how the betas are estimated in ``NiBetaSeries``.
 You can model individual betas using a couple different strategies;
-"least squares all" (LSA) estimation represented in the above equation, or "least squares separate" (LSS) estimatation, in which each event receives its own GLM.
+"least squares all" (LSA) estimation represented in the above equation :eq:`lsa`, or "least squares separate" (LSS) estimatation, in which each event receives its own GLM.
 The advantage of LSS comes from reducing the colinearity between closely spaced events.
 In LSA, if events occurred close in time, it would be difficult to model